andres-patrignani/pynotes/docs/disease_spread.md

 The code below is by no means intended for research use, but it may serve as the basis for creating simple models with few individuals or animals, perhaps something like the spread of a disease within animals in a pasture.

-## Ground rules and code decisions
+## Ground rules and coding decisions

 - Dead people will be masked from computations by assigning a value of NaN (using `np.nan`).